 Now that you’ve read my book, Glamping with MaryJane, you need to find a fabulous place to get your campin’ glam on.

-And so, we’re back for a 7th day of where to glamp in 2013.
+We’re back for the 11th day of where to glamp in 2013.